 (a) Lawyers Disciplined or Transferred to Incapacity Inactive Status in Another Jurisdiction.
-Within fifteen days of being disciplined or transferred to incapacity inactive status in another jurisdiction, a lawyer admitted to practice in this state shall inform the Commission on Lawyer Conduct in writing of the discipline or transfer.
+Within fifteen days of being disciplined or transferred to incapacity inactive status in another jurisdiction, a lawyer admitted to practice in this state shall inform disciplinary counsel in writing of the discipline or transfer.
 Upon notification from any source that a lawyer within the jurisdiction of the Commission has been disciplined or transferred to incapacity inactive status in another jurisdiction, disciplinary counsel shall obtain a certified copy of the disciplinary order and file it with the Commission and the Supreme Court.

 (b) Notice to Lawyer and Disciplinary Counsel.
 Upon receipt of a certified copy of an order demonstrating that a lawyer admitted to practice in this state has been disciplined or transferred to incapacity inactive status in another jurisdiction, the Supreme Court shall issue a notice to the lawyer and disciplinary counsel:

 (1) Containing a copy of the order from the other jurisdiction; and

 (2) Directing that the lawyer or disciplinary counsel inform the Supreme Court, within 30 days from service of the notice, of any claim by the lawyer or disciplinary counsel predicated upon the grounds set forth in (d) below, that the imposition of the identical discipline or transfer to incapacity inactive status in this state would be unwarranted and the reasons for that claim.

 (c) Effect of Stay in Other Jurisdiction.
 In the event the discipline or transfer imposed in the other jurisdiction has been stayed there, any reciprocal discipline or transfer imposed in this state shall be deferred until the stay expires.